 If you need to complete the training application form by telephone with a member of our admin team (eg. because of visual impairment or dyslexia), please email firstname.lastname@example.org or ring 0161 834 1110 to make an appointment.

 If you would like to also book your TTa (advanced teacher training) residential or modular, please click here to be taken to the Registered Students page on the website.
-Please remember that you will need to specify which course you wish to focus on in your TTa training, Mindfulness for Health or Mindfulness for Stress, and that we ask you to leave at least six months between your TTi and TTa events.
+Please remember that we ask you to leave at least six months between your TTi and TTa events.